wangxc2024/2024_12/README.md

 ## 3. Image Identification and Classification

 This is the project I conducted for the "Machine Learning and Python" course.
 I created a program for image identification and classification, utilizing convolutional neural networks (CNNs) to identify key features.
+Prof. Fengfeng Zhou is the teacher of this course (https://scholar.google.com/citations?user=FL2GqPcAAAAJ&hl=en).

 ---